Redirects that do not work due to PHP variables

 would be a neat trick, enabling anyone to access my blog archives by doing:

 in their browser and have it automagically transformed server-side into:

 which yourdomainblog would understand.
-It's easy to see that with a little imagination, and a basic understanding of posix regular expression, you can perform some highly cool URL manipulations.
+It's easy to see that you can perform some highly cool URL manipulations with a little imagination and a basic understanding of POSIX regular expression.

 One common use of mod_rewrite is to shorten URL's.
 Shorter URL's are easier to remember and, of course, easier to type.
 An example: